-- I. All harvest areas to be treated; and all roads and stream crossings to be constructed or used (designating their season of use). - d.
-Summary of Harvest Area Stratum Declarations, Stratum changes, Final Stratum & QAC Adjustment (refer to Directive 2005-01 for details) - A summary of stratum declarations by May 15 of the second year following the year of cut, - II.
-A summary of stratum changes for openings establishment surveyed, - III.
-A summary of final stratum for openings performance surveyed, - IV.
-A summary of annual QAC adjustment, and net change in stratum area, based on final stratum, and - V. A final performance report summary of total QAC adjustment for specific tenure and net change in stratum area by FMU 6 months prior to the end of the applicable 5 year quadrant production control period. - e.
+- I. All harvest areas to be treated, - II.
+And all roads and stream crossings to be constructed or used (designating their season of use). - d.
 A listing of harvest areas where a declaration is proposed in lieu of a survey for areas not likely to meet regeneration standards (per TM Reg 141.9) and harvest areas where re-treatment is proposed (per TM Reg 142.1.) - I. Blocks where 'let it grow' is the retreatment strategy will require survey information supporting re-treatment rationale. - II.
 May be submitted for review and approval at any time throughout the year for approval to ensure timeliness of treatments.